Need-to-Know A-Z Index

 - Seek medical attention.
 Students may schedule a telehealth appointment or message with a Student Health Services provider via myhealth.lmu.edu.
 Staff and faculty should contact their medical provider.

 - Stay home and isolate yourself.
 While you await your COVID test/results and even if you test negative - do not leave your residence or socialize with others until you are fever-free and symptoms have subsided for 24 hours.
 This includes going to class, work, and eating in the dining halls.
 Do your best to isolate away from your household members – avoid sharing a room and bathroom if at all possible.
-If you must enter common areas in your residence, wear a mask and stay at least 6 feet away from others, and keep doors and windows open if possible to facilitate air flow.
+If you must enter common areas in your residence, wear a mask, stay at least 6 feet away from others, and keep doors and windows open if possible to facilitate air flow.

 - After you seek medical care, if your doctor believes you have COVID-19 or you have received a positive COVID-19 test, please immediately isolate, and contact the LMU COVID Support Team for further instructions and resources.